wrightcameron/plexhax-ctf/hidden-treasure-x2/solution.md

 ### Dirb

-With dirb using the common.txt wordlist, the directory and file /register/index.php.
+With dirb using the common.txt word list, the directory and file /register/index.php.
 Checking out the index.php file, surprise it doesn't have php but this message.

 ```text
 GET IS NOT the correct request method!